How to set up and install Fire Opal

 Now you are ready to run your first circuit.
 For a full tutorial on running an algorithm, follow the get started guide

-# Run a circuit using the execute function after assigning values to the paramters
+# Run a circuit using the execute function after assigning values to the parameters

 The package versions below were used to produce this notebook.